samos123/vllm/docs/source/serving/deploying_with_kubeai.rst

 You can access the model at ``$ENDPOINT/openai/v1/chat/completions``.

-Lets test the model using the OpenAI Python client:
+Lets test the model using the OpenAI Python client.
+Run the following Python script:

 .. code-block:: python